 These are my favorite homemade fries, but let’s be clear – these are not an attempt to replicate those deliciously crispy and greasy fast food fries that are so, so good.
 This is a happy compromise between a typical french fry (less mess) and a baked wedge fry (thick and satisfying).
-Then we top them off with some raw garlic and parsley, and serve it with a savory ketchup for dipping.
-They not only taste great, but look great too, with the parsley brightening up a typically brown plate of fried food.
+Then we top these oven-baked fries off with some raw garlic and parsley, and serve it with a savory ketchup for dipping.
+The french fries not only taste great, but look great too, with the parsley brightening up a typically brown plate of fried food.

 After struggling with cut potatoes sticking to the baking sheet, I discovered that longer baking times actually kept the fries from clinging and made them easier to flip.
 I bake these in a hot oven for 20 minutes or so before turning over and cooking at a higher temp for just a few minutes more.

 We also eat a lot of garlic here, and we rarely cook it for more than 30 seconds, but eating raw garlic doesn’t sound like a lot of fun.
 Tossing the raw garlic with the hot fries heats up the garlic just enough to take away any harshness, while still strong enough to ward off vampires..and the dog.
 Even if you are wary of raw garlic I urge you to try it just once.
 We think you’ll like it.